Hash Brown Egg Nests are like a whole meal in one bite. Perfect for brunch, baby/wedding shower, or just a simple breakfast for the family.

 Return muffin pan to oven, and bake in 350-degree oven for about 10 minutes, until eggs are set.
 You may need to adjust baking time, for more soft or firm egg yolks

 When cool enough to handle, carefully remove egg nests.
-You may need to use a knife to remove the nests in one piece.
+Use a flexible spatula to help, so they come out in one piece

 Serve and enjoy!